 There are no positions available at this time.

-Applications should be sent via email to skhs.grad@queensu.ca by 4:30 pm ET on October 24, 2025 and include the following:
+Applications should be sent via email to skhs.grad@queensu.ca by 4:30 pm on Friday, February 27 and include the following:

-1. cover letter indicating relevant educational background and professional or volunteer experiences;
+Cover letter indicating relevant educational background and professional or volunteer experiences including any past experience as a TA or TF in the course

-4. the names and contact information of two referees (one of whom must be the graduate supervisor
+The names and contact information of two referees (one of whom must be your graduate supervisor)

 Applications may also include other relevant materials the candidate wishes to submit for consideration such as a teaching dossier or student evaluations.